andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 **6.2 – Bug Abuse**

 6\.2.1 – It is not allowed to take advantage of or abuse bugs.
-Any kind of bug abuse is considered cheating and will lead to forfeiting rounds where the bug has been exploited, unless otherwise mentioned specifically in the rules.
+Any kind of bug abuse is considered cheating and will result in forfeiting the round where the bug was abused, unless otherwise mentioned specifically in the rules.
 Bug abuse consists of:

 * 6.2.11 – Aim glitching (includes the short aim glitch after reloading).
 * 6.2.12 – Fast reloading (includes the fast weapon switch).
 * 6.2.13 – Shooting players through walls (includes hands of players clipping).
 * 6.2.14 – Using map exploits (includes crouch jumping to get stuck in buildings and see through them).
 * 6.2.15 – Abusing player model speed (includes A+D spam).
+* 6.2.16 – Using prone to head glitch and become unhittable.

 6\.2.2 – Any types of scripts proven to give a real advantage or are part of the not allowed binds/scripts below, will not be tolerated and will result in the player receiving a yellow card and the clan forfeiting the match.
 Disallowed binds and scripts are: